ICT2104-robokaar/communication/README.md

 Assuming that you are already in the communication folder:

-1. cd webapp/client
+1. cd web/server

 - Check that there is no node_module folder, if there is delete it

 2. npm install
-3. cd ../
-4. cd webapp/server

-- Check that there is no node_module folder, if there is delete it

-5. npm install
-6. npm run dev
+3. npm run dev
-   The URL will be exposed in the terminal, or alternatively, you may visit: http://localhost:5000/
+   To access TCP server endpoint, you may use http://localhost:5000 The express webserver with UI is run on port 3001 you may visit: http://localhost:3001/ to access the dashboard.

 Note: If you need to view items in your current folder directory, please run the following command: